dhruvpatel16120/blog-website/ROADMAP.md

 ## 🔄 Recent Updates

+### Production Release Preparation
+- **Removed testing code** to make the project production-ready
+- **Enhanced Next.js configuration** with production optimizations
+- **Improved security** by disabling browser source maps and removing powered-by header

 ### Authentication System Refactor
 - **Removed Google and GitHub OAuth providers** for simplified authentication
 - **Updated to credentials-only authentication** for better security and simplicity
 - **Improved project structure** with better organization of hooks, types, and utilities

+### Deployment Fixes
+- **Fixed admin authentication API routes** to properly export handler functions
+- **Resolved React Hook dependency warning** in admin login page
+- **Removed test-auth page** to make the project production-ready
+- **Updated project for Vercel deployment compatibility**
 - **Added validation schemas** using Zod for better data validation
 - **Created constants file** for application-wide configuration
 - **Enhanced form components** with better organization in forms directory

 ---

 *This roadmap is a living document and will be updated as the project progresses.*